jameshopkins/lightbox/README.md

 ```
 Allows you to register a callback against the specified `eventType`.
 The current lightbox instance is provided as the callback parameter, giving you access to all the current settings (at that point in the chain) and methods.

 You can of course register multiple callbacks against a single `eventType` throughout your composition chain.
-These will be executed in the order they're invoked.
+These will be executed in the order they're registered.

 ### DOM interaction ###